Janet Thornton Fellowship

 - a career development plan.

-The deadline for initial applications to the project outline was Sunday 25 July 2021.
+The deadline for initial applications to the project outline is Sunday 8 August 2021.

-The project Faculty lead will then work with one selected candidate to further develop the proposal, with a deadline of Thursday 30 September 2021 for final submission and Interviews will be held in November 2021.
+The project Faculty lead will then work with one selected candidate to further develop the proposal, with a deadline of Thursday 30 September 2021 for final submission.
+Interviews will be held in November 2021.

 Details of the Fellowship